 - Payment method

 - Nearby available rides.
-What’s best is that you can see the charged percentage of the scooters
+What’s cool is that you can see the charging percentage of the scooters

 - Bluetooth unlocking